-An employee who is no longer eligible to accrue Annual Leave, as the result of a change in classification to a classification represented by a recognized employee organization, may continue to redeem any Annual Leave balance pursuant to Sec.
+An employee who is no longer eligible to accrue Annual Leave, as the result of a change in classification shall no longer be eligible for pay in lieu of Annual Leave pursuant to Sec.
 704 of this Resolution.
+Any elections for pay in lieu of Annual Leave shall be void at the time annual leave buy down elections are processed and the employee has been deemed ineligible as the result of a change in classification to a classification no longer eligible to earn annual leave.
 If the employee's new classification is entitled to accrue vacation, he/she shall accrue hours at the rate specified under the applicable Memorandum of Understanding.
 The employee shall be permitted to retain any previously accrued and unused sick leave in his/her sick leave bank.
 The accrual and use of any sick leave accrued subsequent to the change in the employee's classification shall be subject to the provisions of the Memorandum of Understanding applicable to the employee's new classification.